That Girl Cooks Healthy

 Air Fryer Yuca Fries

-Last Updated October 27, 2022.
-Published October 27, 2022 By Charla 14 Comments
+October 27, 2022 by Charla 14 Comments

 Jump to Recipe Print Recipe

 Yuca (aka cassava) fries are a great Caribbean alternative to French fries.
 These fries are hassle free thanks to the use of frozen yuca meaning no peeling is required.
-Make them in your air fyer rather than fry them for a super healthy twist and toss them in some homemade cajun seasoning.
+Make them in your air fryer rather than fry them for a super healthy twist and toss them in some homemade cajun seasoning.

 close up of the fries with vegan mayo dip